2m3/jqPuzzle/NOTES.md

 `solvable`
 ----------

-Specifies whether a shuffled board must be solvable or not (as not any random order is solvalbe).
+Specifies whether a shuffled board must be solvable or not (as not any random order is solvable).

 Expects either `true` or `false`.
 Any other value is interpreted as 'random' meaning that a shuffled board might or might not be solvable.